noramurakozy/SDA_web/index.md

 | ```Latitude``` | Y coordinate of tree | Number |
 | ```Police Districts``` | Indentifier number of police district where the tree is located | Number |
 | ```Zip Codes``` | Zip code of the area where the tree is located | Number |
+> Table 1: Columns used for analysis and their short description

 *Note: Around 16000 trees do not have location data or valid species type, those were removed from the dataset during preprocessing and will not be used during the analysis. **There are 180611 unique trees in the reduced dataset.***